How will Purchase Orders help my business?

 Creating a Purchase Order

 To add a new PO, click on the ‘Add Purchase Order’ button on the right of the page.
 This opens up an overlay prompting you to choose a vendor to create a Purchase Order against.
-Once this is done, you’ll be taken to the Purchase Order page where you can fill in all details such as Payment and Shipment Terms (for added details for your vendor), the Delivery Location (referring to the location the received items will be added to), and Description (which will appear on the PO invoice):
+Once this is done, you’ll be taken to the Purchase Order page where you can fill in all details such as Payment and Shipment Terms (for added details for your vendor), the Delivery Location (referring to the location the received items will be added to), and Description (which will appear on the PO invoice).
+See the image below.
+You can also add custom fields for PO from More -> Custom Fields.

 Purchase Order States